 IAWA’s commitment to and investment in the next generation of women leaders is central to our mission to Connect, Inspire and Lead.
 IAWAs Next Generation VP Kathy Guilfoyle leads a group of dedicated committee members who work with the universities to review the applications for each scholarship.
 Our Next Generation Committee volunteers dedicate a tremendous amount of time over the course of each year advancing IAWAs Next Gen programs and selecting outstanding young women who are poised to make a difference in the future of our industry.

-Sumana now joins Divya Kamania (Embry-Riddle) and Courtney Luster (SMU) as 2017 IAWA scholarship recipients.
-Vaughn and McGill recipients will be selected in the next month.
+Sumana now joins Divya Kamania (Embry-Riddle), Courtney Luster (SMU), Omomhene Eimunjeze (Vaughn) and Edith Quizhpi (Vaughn) as 2017 IAWA scholarship recipients.
+The McGill recipient will be selected in the next month.

 It is important to note that IAWA’s goal is to not only provide financial support through a scholarship, but to welcome these young women into IAWA’s global network connecting these future leaders with the industry leaders of today.
 Our Next Generation programs also include valuable internship and mentoring opportunities.
 This connection that starts with a scholarship brings a lifetime of professional contacts, support and friendship.

 Each year, IAWAs scholarship recipients are introduced to our membership and recognized at our Annual Conference.
 Please join us in Berlin, Germany from November 8-10 for IAWA’s 29th Annual Conference to not only celebrate these outstanding young people, but to also network with colleagues from across the globe and promote the advancement of women in aviation and aerospace.